 You’re looking for tricks to improve the way you mix at home.

-We’re going to explore why mixing in mono can be a game-changer for balancing your mix.
+Let’s explore why mixing in mono can be a game-changer for balancing your mix.
 From the science behind the perception of sound to ways of getting the most out of your mono mix.

 What is mono mixing?